By UOW Malaysia KDU

 If it’s your desire to pursue a law degree, the law program in UOW Malaysia KDU might be the perfect match for you.

-Our law program in partnership with the University of London focuses on comprehensive education and real-world learning provides our students with the greatest possible preparation for law school.
+Our Bachelor of Laws in partnership with the University of London focuses on comprehensive education and real-world learning provides our students with the greatest possible preparation for law school.

 When students come here to study law, we help them figure out which role is best for them.
-Enquire here today!
+Enquire about our law program today!